The Rev. John E. Denaro

 Fr.
 Denaro grew up in the Bronx and is a graduate of Williams College and the Berkeley Divinity School at Yale University.
-He lives in Brooklyn Heights with his partner, Joel Van Liew, and two cats.
+He lives in Brooklyn Heights with his spouse, Joel Van Liew.
 He has been known to engage in serious cupcake baking in his free time.
 Contact him at email@example.com or follow him on Twitter @frjohnnyd.